Translating for the art world

 Purpose: To consider the most suitable approaches to translating different types of art texts and the particular issues that arise when working from Romance languages into English.

-Description/structure: The workshop will begin with an introduction to the various types of art texts that require translation and the approaches to adopt.
-Participants will then work in small groups on translating sample texts of different kinds from French and Italian into English.
+Description: The workshop will begin with an introduction to the various types of art texts that require translation and the approaches to adopt.
+Participants will then work in small groups on translating sample texts of different kinds from French, Italian and Spanish into English.
 Depending on the working languages of participants, the workshop will end with a discussion of particular issues that arise when translating from other Romance languages into English for the art world.